SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tickets: Book your tickets for this cruise today

-This one is run by the Red and White Fleet.
+Company: This one is run by the Red and White Fleet.
 It's a popular option, but only runs a few times a day.

+The ticket time is usually flexible, too.
 You can stop by their dock at any time to confirm which tour you can go on for the day of your ticket.

-However, instead of heading back after circling Alcatraz, you will head on for a trip under the Bay Bridge.
+Route: The first part of this San Francisco bay tour covers the same route as above.
+However, instead of heading back after circling Alcatraz, you will continue east past downtown SF and take a trip under the Bay Bridge.

 As with the Bay Cruise, the narration for the Bridge to Bridge Cruise is on personal headsets.
 You can choose from one of 16 languages on their headsets too.